Victor-FMR/Victor-FMR/README.md

 - 🔥 Passionate about **backend development & microservices**

 ### 💬 Ask me about
-- 🤔 Exploring new technologies and developing software solutions.
+- 🤔 Exploring new technologies and software solutions.
-- 📖 Learning more about Software Development and Systems Design.
+- 📖 Learning more about Software Development.
 - 🎓 I like to exercise and **unlock achievements in video games**.
 - ⌛️ 🏋️‍♂️ &  📚 🎮 🖥️